 Subnautica creatures come in all shapes and sizes – from the tiny, passive Rockgrub, found lighting up the caves it calls home, to the massive Sea Dragon Leviathan.
 Stay well away from the latter, obviously.

 Not all Subnautica creatures are aggressive, but it is certainly worth staying vigilant when you come across something new.
-Once you craft the Scanner (which you can find more about in the items section of this guide) you can get more information on any new fauna you encounter and add it to your PDA.
+Once you craft the Scanner you can get more information on any new fauna you encounter and add it to your PDA.
 These are the creatures you will find when you start Subnautica:

 Thankfully, there is little in the way of aggressive fauna at the outset, but these red, horned blighters can be found in Safe Shallows and its caves.
 They live in a symbiotic relationship with the Sulfur Plant with it opening to reveal the Crashfish inside.
 If this happens, get ready to dodge the imminent explosion.

-Stalkers are most commonly found in Kelp Forest, but they also are known to chase Peepers into the Safe Shallows, so beware their bite.
+Stalkers are most commonly found in Kelp Forest, but they also are known to chase Peepers into the Safe Shallows, so wary of their bite.
 They have a fondness for metal, so, if you can evade them, their dwellings are a good place to hoover up this precious material.
-That also means if you drop metal it can get a Stalker off your tail.
+That also means you can drop metal to get a Stalker off your tail.

 This defensive herbivore might not strike the first blow, but it will fight back by releasing green, acidic gas pods from its tail if threatened.
 Luckily they are relatively slow.
 If you are inside the noxious cloud you will start to rapidly taking damage with an increased decline in nutrition.
 However, your lost health will regenerate once you are at a safe distance.
 Or, if you have crafted the Stasis Rifle, use it to stun the Gasopod.